Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 These workarounds help, but they add management overhead that the tool is supposed to remove.
 If you spend more time reorganizing sources to stay under limits than actually doing research, it might be time to look at tools without those caps.

-Elephas is an AI knowledge assistant built for Mac, iPhone, and iPad.
-It takes a local-first approach to document AI, as opposed to cloud-based tools like NotebookLM.
+Elephas is a privacy-first AI knowledge assistant for Mac, iPhone, and iPad.
+It takes a local-first approach to document AI, which is the main difference from a cloud tool like NotebookLM.

-You add documents to Elephas, and it can index them directly on your device through in-built local LLM models.
-From there, you chat with your knowledge base, get answers with source citations, and access everything across all your Mac applications.
+You add documents to Elephas, and it indexes them on your device using built-in local LLM models.
+From there you chat with your knowledge base, get answers with source citations, and reach everything from any Mac app, not just a browser tab.

 NotebookLM Free vs Elephas: Core Differences